magicmarc/marks-reverie/src/content/posts/wedding_at_olinda_teahouse.md

 “Except in real life, you fall.
 A lot.”

 The timing was perfect.
 Everyone burst out laughing, Brina included.
-It was them in a nutshell—she, the spark and the storyteller; he, the quiet anchor whose rare comments landed with unexpected humour.
+It was them in a nutshell: she, the spark and the storyteller; he, the quiet anchor whose rare comments landed with unexpected humour.
 Together they were a picture of contrasts, bound by anime marathons, bouldering weekends, and their own rhythm.

 ## Gracie and Walter